Virus i spuware (EN)

 Posts: 262

+How To Remove Internet Security 2010 and other Rogue/Fake Antivirus Malware If you have a PC infected with Internet Security 2010, you’re probably reading this article so you can understand how to get rid of it.
+Thankfully we’ve got the instructions to help you get rid of this awful thing.
 Internet Security 2010 is just one of many fake antivirus applications like Antivirus Live, Advanced Virus Remover, and others that hold your computer hostage until you pay their ransom money.
 They tell you that your PC is infected with fake viruses, and prevent you from doing anything to remove them.

-Normally these infections start with a popup message like this one, coming from a rogue site or malvertisement—and they are often served up from porn sites, though these viruses are not exclusively from there.
+Note: If you just want the instructions to get rid of it, you’ll want to scroll down a bit.
+Anatomy of an Infection Normally these infections start with a popup message like this one, coming from a rogue site or malvertisement—and they are often served up from porn sites, though these viruses are not exclusively from there.

-If you’re a regular How-To Geek reader, you’re probably savvy enough to know how to avoid actually installing these things, but there’s a good chance that your mom isn’t.
-If you’ve got a relative that doesn’t know what they are doing, here’s what you should tell them to do when they get a popup like this one:
+IMPORTANT NOTE If you’re a regular How-To Geek reader, you’re probably savvy enough to know how to avoid actually installing these things, but there’s a good chance that your mom isn’t.
+If you’ve got a relative that doesn’t know what they are doing, here’s what you should tell them to do when they get a popup like this one: Kod:

 HOLD DOWN THE POWER BUTTON FOR 10 SECONDS!